darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 https://vimeo.com/339614063

-WP-Chatbot adds a Facebook Messenger chat widget to your website.
-The Messenger widget is the fastest and simplest way to add live chat to your website, convert more leads and engage your customers, even after they’ve left your website.
+WP-Chatbot adds an OmniChat™ chat widget to your website.
+OmniChat by MobileMonkey is patent-pending technology for creating a single chatbot that works in multiple messaging platforms.
+The OmniChat widget is the fastest and simplest way to add live chat to your WordPress website, convert more leads and engage your customers, even after they’ve left your website.

 - One-click installation for WordPress
-- Livechat with visitors 24/7, even while you sleep
+- Live chat with visitors 24/7, even while you sleep
-- Single inbox for all incoming messages
+- Single inbox for all incoming messages, seamlessly integrated Facebook Messenger and native web chat conversations
 - Zero-hassle integration with powerful chatbot features
-- 100% integration with your Facebook Business page and Facebook Messenger
+- 100% integration with your Facebook Business Page and Facebook Messenger

 == Screenshots ==

-1. modified demo - In reality, messenger icon display's at - circle, please check demo links
-2. modified demo - In reality, messenger icon display's at - circle, please check demo links
-3. Setting page
-4. Setting page
-5. Setting page
-6. Setting page
-7. Shortcode
+1. Demo
+2. Plugin Settings: Chatbot Setup
+3. Plugin Settings: Customize Widget
+4. View your Leads

 == WP-Chatbot’s Explosive Results and Huge Fans ==

 WP-Chatbot is the most popular and powerful chatbot in the WordPress ecosystem, powering up tens of thousands of websites with live chat and web chat capabilities.
 Here are just a few of WP-Chatbot’s fans:

+- Entrepreneur named MobileMonkey the best chatbot platform (2017)
+- MarTech Breakthrough Awards awarded MobileMonkey the Best Marketing Bot Platform (2019)
 - It is the world’s fastest growing official Facebook messenger marketing solutions provider partner (2019)
 - Neil Patel selected it as his chatbot of choice (2019)
 - Brian Dean of Backlinko endorsed it (2019)